tamiespinosa/Election_Analysis/README.md

 ## <a name="OverviewProject"></a>Overview of Project

 An employee for the Colorado Board of Directors is looking to audit and certify a recent congrassional election for the state.
-We were given a file with the voter ID, County were the vote was casted, and the candidate selected for 369.711 votes.
-A report with the Election Analysis was generated.
+We were given a file with the voter ID, County were the vote was casted, and the candidate selected for 369.711 votes [[2]](#2).
+A report with the Election Analysis was generated [[1]](#1).

 ### <a name="purpose"></a>Purpose